 8. Brodie Lee / Luke Harper With Short Hair

-Brodie Lee looks formal, friendly, and not intimidating, which is the complete opposite of how he has presented himself as a wrestler!
+Brodie Lee looked formal, friendly, and not intimidating, which is the complete opposite of how he presented himself as a wrestler!

 Lee’s origins as a wrestler began in the backyard wrestling scene.
 One of Lee’s first opponents and early influences in his career was an unlikely name that was a prominent, memorable jobber in WWE’s ECW on Sci-Fi during 2008 — Colin Delaney!

 Colin Delaney was brought into WWE’s ECW reboot to put over ECW’s monsters like Big Daddy V, Mark Henry, and The Great Khali before being released later that year due to budget cuts.
 He was memorable due to his uniquely young and skinny look, and it was hard not to feel pain for him when he was being manhandled!
 In fact, Colin Delaney credits Brodie Lee as the reason he got the WWE ECW gig to begin with.